danielpaulus/go-ios/README.md

 `npm install -g go-ios` can be used to get going.
 Run `ios --help` after the installation for details.

 The goal of this project is to provide a stable and production ready opensource solution to automate iOS device on Linux, Windows and Mac OS X. I am delighted to announce that a few companies including [headspin.io](https://www.headspin.io/) will use or are using go-iOS.
-If you are interested in controlling iOS devices, please also check out https://github.com/nanoscopic/controlfloor written by my good friend @nanoscopic

 Follow my twitter for updates or check out my medium blog: https://daniel-paulus.medium.com/